 After years of confusing and sometimes contradictory study findings (too much alcohol is bad for you, yes, but a little bit is beneficial), the truth is becoming clearer: Even tiny amounts of alcohol can have health consequences.

-The latest data by NACADA revealed that close to 14 per cent of the population is reported to have alcohol use disorder.
+Latest data by NACADA revealed that close to 14 per cent of the population is reported to have alcohol use disorder.
 Further, one in every eight people aged 15 – 65 takes alcohol.
-In Nairobi County, one in every five is an alcoholic.
+In Nairobi county alone, one in every five people is an alcoholic.

 Recent research has found as little as less than one alcoholic drink a day heightens the risk of early death by acute accidents, cancer and cardiovascular disorders.

 The research also revealed that a drink a day increases systolic blood pressure — the top number in a blood pressure reading — even in men and women with no existing hypertension.